 Figure 1: A timeline showing the first Monday of the High School Communication Network dataset.
 The timeline is generated by comparing the commute-time 0-dimensional homological features of the time-varying network using the bottleneck distance.
-The 0-dimensional features capture connected component-like behaviors in the data at multiple scales.
+Here, the 0-dimensional homological features capture cluster-like behaviors in the data at multiple scales.
 The timeline differentiates periods of highly connected behaviors, such as instances C, D, E, and F, from periods of low or no activity, such as A, B, or G.